home-assistant/home-assistant.io/source/_includes/common-tasks/flashing_n2_otg.md

 <div class='note'>

-When using the command line, the it may return the following error:
+When using the command line, the it may return the following message:
 `can't access tty; job control turned off.`
 You can safely ignore this message and proceed with the installation